EWC-consortium/eudi-wallet-rfcs/ewc-rfc003-issue-person-identification-data.md

 # 3.0 Messages

 The PID credential issuance process incorporates comprehensive steps to ensure the security, reliability, and compliance.
 This includes both an authorization flow and a pre-authorized flow, with additional preliminary and post-issuance steps to align with regulatory standards and security best practices.
-The process is illustrated below, incorporating the critical steps of Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage; Renewal and Revocation Policies Management it's not in scope of this rfc.
+The process is illustrated below, incorporating the critical steps of Wallet Conformity, Trust Anchor Verification, Reliable Data Acquisition, PID Generation, Secure Issuance and Storage; Renewal and Revocation Policies Management and communication to the user in accordance with regulation [6] is not in scope of this rfc.

 ### Preliminary Steps for PID Issuance

-1. **Wallet Conformity:** Before initiating the PID issuance, the user's wallet must be confirmed to comply with established standards.
+1. **Wallet Conformity:** Before initiating the PID issuance, the wallet unit must be confirmed to comply with established standards.
 This includes possessing an internal certificate from Certification Assessment Bodies (CAB) that validates its conformity, ensuring the wallet's capability to securely manage the PID and associated qualified electronic attestations.

-2. **Trust Anchor Verification:** The issuing entity's authorization within the Trust Anchor framework must be validated, ensuring it is listed as an authorized actor, thus guaranteeing that only verified entities can issue the PID.
+2. **Trust Anchor Verification:** The authorization of PID provider within the Trust Anchor framework must be validated, ensuring it is listed as an authorized actor, thus ensuring that only verified entities can issue the PID.
 3. **Data Acquisition from Reliable Sources:** Personal data used for PID generation must be sourced from authentic and current databases, such as civil registries, ensuring the PID credentials are based on accurate and up-to-date information.

+4.  **PID provider authentication vs the wallet unit** The PID provider must be authenticated by the wallet using its relying party certificate.

 ### PID Credential Issuance Process